fkromer/rosdbc/README.md

 You need to either design and implement tests in advance to beeing able to run the node(s) under development or you need to run the node(s) in a strict debug environment which satisfies all contracts.

+### Limitations when using DbC

+DbC may help you a lot but may not help you w.r.t. some aspects of a ROS system.
+It is important to know about these limitations to be aware of it and to beeing able to consider it somehow else if required.

+* The quantity of possible check function implementations depend on the capabilities of the ROS client library.
+An example: ROS client library implementations will possibly not provide all functionality required to implement all check functions which come to mind.
+Particullarly the DbC implementation for non-mainline libraries could be affected by this limitation.
+* The capabilities of DbC to check contracts w.r.t. interfaces over time is very limited.
+An example: If the node has internal states which define the valid value range of a published topic this can be handled using conditional check function calls with according arguments to specify these varying ranges.
+However if the valid values of a published topic may vary over time within a node (state or not does not matter) it can be hard to implement according check function invocations.
+Often the incraesed effort will outweight the benefit and makes it not reasonable to use DbC then.

 ## Installation